OADA/server/README.md

 [![License](https://img.shields.io/github/license/OADA/server)](LICENSE)

 This project is a reference implementation of an OADA-conformant API server.
-It can be used to host easily run your own OADA instance, or for comparison when creating an OADA-conformant API implementation.
+It can be used to host your own OADA instance, or for comparison when creating an OADA-conformant API implementation.

 The repository and releases come with configurations for easily running